 "Lots Nos.
-53-65 (Lots: 134, 135, 136 & Lot 12) Wasley Street shall be amalgamated into one lot on Certificate of Title; OR amalgamated and resubdivided into two lots consistent with Deposited Plan 403533; OR alternatively, should the amalgamation and/or the resubdivision consistent with Deposited Plan 403533 not be completed within 3 months of the operation of this condition, the owner(s) shall enter into a legal agreement with and lodge an appropriate assurance bond/bank guarantee to the satisfaction of the City, which is secured by a caveat on the Certificate(s) of Title of the subject land, prepared by the City's solicitors or other solicitors agreed upon by the City, undertaking to amalgamate the subject land into one lot or amalgamate and/or resubdivide the subject land into two lots consistent with Deposited Plan 403533.
-All costs associated with this condition shall be borne by the applicant/owner(s)."
+53-65 (Lots: 134, 135, 136 & PT Lot 12) Wasley Street shall be amalgamated into one lot on Certificate of Title; OR alternatively the owner(s) shall enter into a legal agreement with and lodge an appropriate assurance bond/bank guarantee to the satisfaction of the City, which is secured by a caveat on the Certificate(s) of Title of the subject land, prepared by the City's solicitors or other solicitors agreed upon by the City, undertaking to amalgamate the subject land into one lot within 6 months of the issue of the subject Building Licence.
+All costs associated with this condition shall be borne by the applicant/owner(s).";

-- 3. For Independent Living Units and Nursing Home at No. 53-65 (Lots: 134, 135, 136 & PT Lot: 12; D/P: 2355 & 73684) Wasley Street, and No. 90 (Lot 2, SP 36283) Forrest Street, North Perth, granted on 18 December 2007 and numbered 5.2007.508.1, subject to the following condition: - 3.1.
-All conditions, requirements and advice notes detailed on the previous approval dated 18 December 2007 numbered 5.2007.508.1 shall remain with the exception of condition (xiii) which is to be amended to read as follows:
+- 2. For Independent Living Units and Nursing Home at No. 53-65 (Lots: 134, 135, 136 & PT Lot: 12; D/P: 2355 & 73684) Wasley Street, and No. 90 (Lot 2, SP 36283) Forrest Street, North Perth, granted on 25 July 2006 and numbered 5.2004.2476.1, subject to the following condition: - 2.1.
+All conditions, requirements and advice notes detailed on the previous approval dated 25 July 2006 numbered 5.2004.2476.1 shall remain with the exception of condition (xiii) which is to be amended to read as follows:

 "Lots Nos.
-53-65 (Lots: 134, 135, 136 & Lot 12) Wasley Street shall be amalgamated into one lot on Certificate of Title; OR amalgamated and resubdivided into two lots consistent with Deposited Plan 403533; OR alternatively, should the amalgamation and/or the resubdivision consistent with Deposited Plan 403533 not be completed within 3 months of the operation of this condition, the owner(s) shall enter into a legal agreement with and lodge an appropriate assurance bond/bank guarantee to the satisfaction of the City, which is secured by a caveat on the Certificate(s) of Title of the subject land, prepared by the City's solicitors or other solicitors agreed upon by the City, undertaking to amalgamate the subject land into one lot or amalgamate and/or resubdivide the subject land into two lots consistent with Deposited Plan 403533.
-All costs associated with this condition shall be borne by the applicant/owner(s)."
+53-65 (Lots: 134, 135, 136 & PT Lot 12) Wasley Street shall be amalgamated into one lot on Certificate of Title; OR alternatively the owner(s) shall enter into a legal agreement with and lodge an appropriate assurance bond/bank guarantee to the satisfaction of the City, which is secured by a caveat on the Certificate(s) of Title of the subject land, prepared by the City's solicitors or other solicitors agreed upon by the City, undertaking to amalgamate the subject land into one lot within 6 months of the issue of the subject Building Licence.
+All costs associated with this condition shall be borne by the applicant/owner(s)."; and